Watch Children and Families Overview and Scrutiny Committee - Thursday 15 January 2026 10.00 am

 We encourage anyone who is not satisfied with the outcome of a complaint to the Council to discuss their concerns with our Complaints Manager.
 We may then consider if there is any other way to help resolve your concerns.

-Whether you made a complaint to the Council or to another social care service, you have the right to ask the Local Government & Social Care Ombudsman (LG&SCO) to review your complaint.
-You must have gone through all stages of the Council’s / other organisation’s complaints procedure first.
+Whether you made a complaint to the Council or to another social care service, you have the right to ask the Local Government and Social Care Ombudsman to review your complaint.
+You must have first gone through all stages of the Council's/other organisation’s complaints procedure.

-The LG&SCO reviews complaints about Councils and other adult social care providers (including care homes and home care agencies) as well as some other organisations providing local public services.
+The Local Government and Social Care Ombudsman reviews complaints about councils and other adult social care providers (including care homes and home care agencies), as well as some other organisations providing local public services.
 The service is free, independent and impartial.
-You can use the service whether you pay for your own care and support or the Council funds it.
+You can use the service whether you pay for your own care and support, or the Council funds it.

-Find out more at www.lgo.org.uk or contact the LG&SCO:
+Find out more at www.lgo.org.uk or contact the Local Government and Social Care Ombudsman:

-There are paper versions of feedback forms in Council reception areas.
-We can post one to you on request if you do not wish to use the online form.
+There are paper versions of feedback forms available in council reception areas.
+Alternatively, we can send you one if you don't want to use the online form.

-You can print off an Easy Read feedback form:
+You can also print an easy read feedback form.